One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 The only trouble is, as seen in Safin’s first conversations with both Obruchev and a grown-up Madeleine, the film repeatedly telegraphs its twists instead of letting them unfold surprisingly.
 Coupled with the long running time, it makes for stodgy stuff, bordering on death by runtime.

 Here, we don’t meet Lyutsifer Safin for a long time, while the film feints at being Blofeld-centric again, but then maybe the Safin-less grace period is good for a reason.
-Having recently had big build-ups to “Scaramanga but a cyber-terrorist” and the more literal “Blofeld but as a secret brother”, the series brings us “Dr No, but a knobhead”.
+Before this, the big build-ups were “Scaramanga but a cyber-terrorist” and the more literal “Blofeld but a secret brother”.
+Here, we get “Dr No, but a knobhead”.

 Fresh off an Academy Award win for Bohemian Rhapsody, Malek’s not-great performance feels a bit like the very first Bond movie villain but with the name filed off – I wouldn’t be surprised if at some point they’d planned to reveal him as a riff on Dr No but got cold feet after the similar reveal with Blofeld in Spectre.